 5 Myths About Breast Reduction

 Do a quick Google search, and you’ll quickly realize there’s an overwhelming amount of information available on the subject of breast reduction surgery.
 Not all of this information is reliable, however.
 Some pervasive myths surround the procedure, some of which can actually be harmful to prospective patients.
 If you believe some of these myths, you might delay a surgery that would improve your quality of life, or worse, rush into a surgery before you’re ready.
-With that in mind, we wanted to bust some of the common myths about breast reductions to help you make the decision that’s right for you.
+With that in mind, we wanted to bust some of the common myths about breast reductions in NYC to help you make the decision that’s right for you.

 1. Women should be happy to have large breasts